ryleighnewman/Automating-Flashcard-Creation-for-Anki-Using-ChatGPT/README.md

 - **IMPORTANT: ChatGPT cannot handle entire PDFs.
 It is best to do individual page screenshots, or a word count equivalent (500 max).
 Otherwise it may hallucinate and/or leave out information.**

 ![Screenshot 2](images/2.png)
 - The above inage is the response after hitting 'send,' sending a single page screenshot of an organic chemistry textbook.
+The output can either be a visual table, or plain text.
+Either should work.

 ### Step 3: Paste Content in Microsoft Excel